coder/coder/docs/admin/workspaces/lifecycle.md

 In Coder, your workspaces are composed of ephemeral and persistent resources.
 Persistent resources stay provisioned when the workspace is stopped, where as ephemeral resources are destroyed and recreated on restart.
 All resources are destroyed when a workspace is deleted.

+Ephemeral resources reduce the cost of stopped workspaces and ensure reproducibility of your environments.

-A common example is to have a workspace whose only persistent resource is the home directory.
+A common example of their usage is to have a workspace whose only persistent resource is the home directory.
 This allows the developer to retain their work while ensuring the rest of their environment is consistently up-to-date on each workspace restart.

 The persistence of resources in your workspace is determined by Terraform in your template.
 Read more from the official documentation on [Terraform resource behavior](https://developer.hashicorp.com/terraform/language/resources/behavior#how-terraform-applies-a-configuration) and how to configure it using the [lifecycle argument](https://developer.hashicorp.com/terraform/language/meta-arguments/lifecycle).